IDMNYU/synthaccess/MIDIspeechsynth/README.md

          - "note" : read out the *value* as a MIDI pitch (60 = C3).
          - "noteC4" : read out the *value* as a MIDI pitch (60 = C4).
          - "enum" : read labels from an enumerating array using the *value* as the index.
          - "enumsplit" : read labels from an enumerating array using split points.
+         - "global" : modify a global variable
+         - "global1" : modify the first two digits of a global variable, leaving the third digit alone (good for program numbers)
+         - "global100" : modify the third digit a global variable, leaving the first two digits alone (good for program numbers)
       - **hires** : for NRPN parameters, specifies whether the *value* is 7-bit 0-127 (default | "false") or 14-bit 0-16363 ("true")
       - **range** : array for "intrange", "floatrange" data; index 0 is the minimum output value; 1 is the maximum output value.
       - **map** : array for "intmap", and "floatmap" data, specifying the low (index 0) and high (index 1) input values to be mapped, and the low (index 2) and high (index 3) output values to be mapped; index 3 can be lower than index 2, allowing for inversion.